MA in Contemporary European Philosophy

 Autumn Semester core modules:

-- PHIL41280 Feminism and Gender Theory (Katherine O'Donnell)
+- PHIL41280 Feminist & Gender Theory

-- PHIL41320 Topics in Continental Philosophy (Danielle Petherbridge)
+- PHIL41320 Topics in Continental Philosophy

-- PHIL41810 Critique & Destruction (Joseph Cohen)
+- PHIL41810 Critique & Destruction

-Spring semester core modules:
+Spring Semester core modules:

-- PHIL40410 Philosophy and Literature (Lisa Foran)
+- PHIL40410 Philosophy & Literature

 In addition, students must write a dissertation of 12,000-15,000 words by mid-August.
 It is expected that students will choose a topic from contemporary European philosophy.
 Students are encouraged to discuss possible topics with their lecturers as soon as possible.